rackspace-cookbooks/mysql-multi/README.md

 Utilization
 ------------

-This cookbook works as a wrapper around the community MySQL cookbook(version 6.x only) to allow for the creation of master/slave and master/multi-slave MySQL systems.
+This cookbook provides libraries to work along with MySQL community recipe to allow for the creation of master/slave and master/multi-slave MySQL systems.

 *** Special Note:
 This cookbook only supports MySQL community recipe version 6.x, major changes